1. Introduction#

 See Also: links to other help pages;

-Examples: R code that is worth running and studying by yourself.
+Examples: R code that is worth inspecting.

 We can also search within all the installed help pages by calling: